 We have set times on a Saturday for weddings of 1pm and 3pm.
 We also hold weddings on weekdays if you wish, but do not hold them on a Sunday.

 Initially a tentative booking is taken via email or over the phone.
-After that is made, paperwork is sent to you which needs to be completed and returned with a deposit of $350.
+After that is made, paperwork is sent to you which needs to be completed and returned with a deposit.
 Once the deposit is received, the booking is definite unless you wish to change it.

 For that meeting, you need to bring with you: